Guide to Maxing Out Your 401(k)

 8. Use a Cash-Back Card

-If you have a cash-back credit card, you may typically use that 1% to 5% back on purchases to…purchase more.
+If you have a cash-back credit card, you may typically use that 1% to 5% back on purchases to… purchase more.
 Instead, direct your cash-back rewards into a savings account.
 Whether you get $10, $100, or more in cash back per month, it will help your savings account grow.

 9. Funnel Your Windfalls Wisely

-If you typically get a tax refund or a bonus at work, send that money into savings (or at least some of it) versus checking.
+If you get a tax refund or a bonus at work, send that money into savings (or at least some of it) versus checking.
 Sure, it’s fun to get an infusion of cash and go shopping or dining out, but you can hit those financial goals more quickly if you send the money straight to savings, where it can earn compound interest and grow.

 The Takeaway

 Automating your savings can help ease your path to reaching your financial goals, from saving for a wedding to nurturing a retirement nest egg.
 This process is quick and convenient, and doesn’t require you to remember regular money transfers nor break out the calculator to see where you stand financially.
+Finding a savings account with a competitive interest rate and low or no fees can help your savings grow even faster.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.